gazorby/fish-abbreviation-tips/README.md

 So you want a tip when typing `git commit -m "my commit"`, but the command doesn't match exactly `git commit -m`.
 To tackle this, we have a default regex that will match commands with arguments removed, so your `git commit -m "my commit"` will be tested as `git commit -m`.

 You can add such regexes to the `ABBR_TIPS_REGEXES` list, and they will be tested in the order in which they have been added (see [default configuration](#default-configuration)).
-Keep in mind that only the *first matching group* will be tested (so you must have at least one per regex)
+Matching is lazy, so if the string extracted with the first regex match an abbreviation, it won't go further.
+Keep in mind that only the *first matching group* will be tested. (so you must have at least one per regex)

 ## 🎥 Behind the scenes
 In order to not slow down your prompt, the plugin store abbreviations and their corresponding commands in lists (actually simulating a dictionary, as [fish doesn't support dict yet](https://github.com/fish-shell/fish-shell/issues/390)) to avoid iterating over all abbreviations each time you type a command.
 So retrieving an abbreviation from a command is fast as it doesn't involve any loop.